-Inspired by my recent visit to the island of Palawan in the Philippines, where I was lucky enough to swim with whale sharks in a completely natural settling, I wanted to spread the word about other tours, attractions and experiences that are encouraging positive interactions between humans and nature.
+Inspired by my recent visit to the island of Palawan in the Philippines, where I was lucky enough to swim with whale sharks in a completely natural setting, I wanted to spread the word about other tours, attractions, and experiences that are encouraging positive interactions between humans and nature.
 So I asked some fellow travel bloggers to share their favorite responsible wildlife encounters from around the world.
 This is the first post in a four-post series.

 Rhino Tracking in Matobo Hills, Zimbabwe

 Contributed by Matt & Alana, Great Big Globe

 Though we knew a sighting was not guaranteed, just the thought of getting glimpse at a rhino in the wild was all it took for us to sign up with Black Rhino Safaris.
 Our guide, Andy, educated us on proper behavior in the bush as well as how to actually track rhinos.
 Armed with this knowledge, we set off into the African bush in hopes of seeing this endangered animal in person.
 Within an hour, our tracking paid off and we came upon a crash of white rhinos.
 There were six in total including a large bull and a baby.
 We spent 30 minutes observing these majestic creatures in their natural habitat, an experience we will never forget.

 Read about Matt & Alana’s experience here: Tracking the White Rhino.